 Industrial or engineering adhesives, on the other hand, are designed into a manufacturing process for optimal results.
 They can improve the quality of the assembly and reduce manufacturing costs.
 Here are a few of the specifics adhesive specialists use to determine the best fit.

-Substrate – Off the shelf adhesives are often designed to bond an entire category of substrates – for example, metals or plastics.
-When engineering an adhesive into a manufacturing line, the specific metal or plastic along with the surface condition of it will be reviewed.
+Off the shelf adhesives are often designed to bond an entire category of substrates – for example, metals or plastics.
+When engineering an adhesive into a manufacturing line, we review the specific metal or plastic along with the surface condition.

-Desired cure speed/type – Often the desired cure speed is as fast as possible, but at times a slower set time is desired to allow proper alignment of parts.
+Generally, the desire is to cure as fast as possible.
+But at times, production needs a slower set time to allow proper alignment of parts.

 Contact Permabond’s technical team to discuss your application and for an industrial adhesive recommendation.